- Sitemap generator and types of sitemaps

 - XML Sitemap → a common type of sitemap that contains crawled links.
 It is generated based on the official documentation Standard Sitemap Protocol.

-- Image Sitemap → a file containing links to crawled pages and links to all unique images on these pages returning the 200 OK response code and not closed from indexing.
+- Image Sitemap → file containing links to crawled pages and links to all unique images on these pages.
 If there are no images on a page, the link will not be included in the Image Sitemap.

-Before generating the Image Sitemap, please make sure that you turned on considering images during crawling.
-To do this, go to the ‘Parameters’ tab in a sidebar and check if the ‘Images’ parameter in the ‘Content’ section is selected.
-Also, go to the ‘General’ tab of the program settings and make sure that the ‘Check Images’ is enabled.
+Before generating the Image Sitemap, please make sure that you turned on image consideration during crawling.
+To do this, go to the ‘Parameters’ tab in a sidebar and check if the ‘Images’ parameter in the ‘Content’ group is selected.
+Also, go to the ‘General’ tab of the program settings and make sure that the ‘Check images’ is enabled.

 - HTML Sitemap → an HTML file containing links to all crawled pages that allows you to embed a sitemap into a corresponding website category.